 Cien Lipstick – £2 each

-As far as I know, there are eight shades in the Cien range so there's something for everyone!
-I was given three shades of lipsticks to try out and they are a pleasant surprise!
-From left to right, the shades are Light Coral, Vintage Mauve and Spicy Red.
+There are currently eight beautiful shades in Lidl’s Cien lipstick range and I was given three shades of these to try out and they are a pleasant surprise!
+From left to right, these are Light Coral, Vintage Mauve and Spicy Red.

-Two out of the three lipsticks I've got from the Lidl's Cien range are extremely pigmented, full coverage and provides intense colour and glides over your lips without dragging.
-It comes out with a subtle sheen so it doesn't cling to dry skin but that gloss fades in to a wearable matte finish.
-I don't think that I've ever encountered a budget lipstick that is so easy to use, it's hard to believe that it only cost £2!
-Bargain!
+Two out of the three Cien lipsticks I’ve got from Lidl are extremely pigmented, full coverage, provides intense colour and glides over your lips without dragging.
+It comes out with a subtle sheen and it doesn’t cling to dry skin.
+I don’t think that I’ve ever encountered a budget lipstick that is so easy to use, it’s hard to believe that it only cost £2!

 Suddenly Diamonds Eau De Parfum – £3.99

-I've got to admit, when I heard about this perfume, I wasn't expecting great things.
-I've bought cheap perfume in the past and the lingering smell can make me feel sick.
-HOWEVER, I remained open minded with Lidl's Suddenly Diamonds and I was actually pleasantly surprised!
-It smells good and if you were to do a perfume test between this one and an expensive one, I swear you wouldn't be able to tell the difference.
+I’ve got to admit, when I heard about this perfume, I wasn’t expecting great things.
+Only because I’ve bought cheap perfume in the past and the lingering smell can make me feel sick.
+HOWEVER, I go back on my word as Lidl’s Suddenly Diamonds actually smells nice.
+If you were to do a perfume test between this one and an expensive one, I swear you wouldn’t be able to tell the difference.

 It took Lidl two years to develop this perfume so even though this is at a budget price, the groundwork has been put in to ensure this is still a nice, wearable fragrance.
-It lasts on your skin for up to six hours and the word on the street is that this is a dupe for Hugo Boss Orange which I've yet to check out before but here are the fragrance notes for Suddenly Diamonds: Top notes of apples, mid notes orange blossom and jasmine with a subtle base of sandalwood and cinnamon.
-I'd liken it to the "So...?
-Fragrances" in that it is affordable and great value.
+It lasts on your skin for up to six hours and the word on the street is that this is a dupe for Boss Orange

 Cien Classic Hairspray – 89p